mattiamazzoli/mattiamazzoli.github.io/index.md

 I am Mattia Mazzoli, currently I am a PostDoctoral Researcher at ISI Foundation in Turin, Italy.

-My work involves the use of digital surveillance systems for Influenza&Covid-like-illness and the role played by different sources of mobility data on epidemic spreading at different spatial scales.
+I work with digital surveillance systems for Influenza and Covid-19 and human mobility data driven epidemic models.

 Relying on my expertise on human mobility, I mainly worked with spatial transmission models to describe the spatio-temporal invasion of infectious diseases on the territory at different spatial scales.

-My main areas of interests are post-pandemic cities, pandemic preparedness, computational epidemiology, migration studies, health care accessibility and socio-economic segregation.
+My main areas of interests are pandemic preparedness, post-pandemic cities, computational epidemiology, migration studies, health care accessibility and socio-economic segregation.